OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Upgrading.md

 ```

-To get the current firmware installed on the device type
+To get the current firmware installed on the device type:
 ```
 oupgrade -v
 ```